Author: Jarod Bona

 1. An appellate attorney will add a fresh perspective

 The trial attorney, of course, knows the record cold because he or she lived it.
 That has its advantages.
-But it is also a disadvantage because no matter how good of an attorney he or she is, that level of immersion can create blind-spots.
+But it is also a disadvantage because no matter how good of an attorney he or she is, that level of immersion creates blind-spots.

 A good trial attorney develops and communicates a core theory to the court.
 In doing so, the lawyer has to choose some avenues over others.
 That is, of course, necessary in every case, but psychologically, it might close off other perspectives.